agape-apps/express-ts-ejs-htmx-starter/README.md

 # Express - TypeScript - JSX - HTMX - TailwindCSS/DaisyUI - Starter 🚀
 A minimalistic node starter application for getting into HTMX.

+**This is the JSX Version.
+Switch to the ejs-version branch to see that version.**

 ---

 ### Setup Guide